To use original 3” CPC disks you’ll need a 3” drive and a special cable [link currently dead] to connect it to your PC.

 250Kbps MFM, 19 sectors, 512 bytes/sector: 40.0 0 1 4 7 10 13 16 2 5 8 11 14 17 3 6 9 12 15 18 6295: 72 574 121 121 654 121 121 654 121 121 654 121 121 654 121 121 654 121 121

 The sector offsets reveal the true layout, showing that only sectors 0,7,16,8,17,9,18 are full size, with the remaining sectors overlapping them.
 The address marks, gaps and even CRCs of the later sectors form part of the data area of earlier sectors, crafted so the FDC checksums are all correct.
 It’s a clever trick, and something that requires single-pass formatting (usually a trace machine) to reproduce exactly.

-The protection check ensures all 19 sectors can be read from without error.
-No other checks are made on the data read from each sector.
+The protection check ensures all 19 sectors can be read from without error, and that a string signature in the gap area is present.

 This protection requires no special support to work in emulators; each of the 19 data fields is stored separately in the disk image, so the overlaps aren’t a problem.

 Examples: (part-weak): After Burner, Target Renegade, Victory Road, The Train, Wanderer 3D, PHM Pegasus, (fully-weak): 6-Pak, We Are The Champions, The Archon Collection, …

 The protection is on cyl 0, and appears as a 9-sector track with the 8th sector (id=72) showing a data CRC error.
 The contents of the error sector change between successive reads, with either all or just part of the contents appearing different.